It's Grim Up North: Release

 "It's Grim Up North" was first previewed in December 1990, as a limited edition "Club Mix" with Pete Wylie on vocals.
 A re-recorded version with Bill Drummond on vocals received a regular release on KLF Communications in October 1991, peaking at No. 10 on the UK Singles Chart.
 These recordings were the first releases under The KLF's "JAMs" pseudonym since the 1988 compilation album Shag Times, and were to be the last under that name.

-The JAMs used a photograph of graffiti reading "It's Grim Up North" to advertise their single in the 2 November 1991 edition of the NME; the graffiti – painted on a bridge over the northbound carriageway of the M1 motorway – had been the subject of an early day motion in the British House of Commons on 21 October 1991.
+The JAMs used a photograph of graffiti reading "It's Grim Up North" to advertise their single in the 2 November 1991 edition of the NME; the graffiti – painted on a bridge over the northbound carriageway of the M1 motorway – had been the subject of an early day motion in the House of Commons of the United Kingdom on 21 October 1991.
 The JAMs "categorically denied" to the same publication that they were responsible for the vandalism.